Chapter 15.40

 1. The proposed street is not needed to create access to adjoining areas or properties beyond the lots being served, or for circulation as indicated in the city’s comprehensive plan.

-2. Owners of all lots served by the private road shall participate in the maintenance of the road through a private maintenance agreement approved by the city, said agreement to include certain provisions for maintenance, repairs and replacement as identified by the public works director.
+2. Owners of all lots served by the private road shall participate in the maintenance of the road through a private maintenance agreement approved by the city, said agreement to include certain provisions for maintenance, repairs and replacement as identified by the director of public works and shall be recorded at the Skagit County auditor’s office.

 4. Appropriate provisions shall be made for fire access and maneuvering area.